The Ultimate Alaska Travel Guide

 What to Wear

 What you will wear largely depends on when you plan to visit and how you feel cold.
 Just know that layers are your best friend in Alaska, no matter what time of year you plan to visit.
-So always be expecting to wear an underlayer, a t-shirt, some sort of jacket or fleece, and then a Skaljacka as an outerlayer too.
+So always be expecting to wear an underlayer, a t-shirt, and some sort of jacket or fleece.
 Research temperature averages for the areas you plan to visit to pack accordingly.
 You can read more in the packing list section.

 The length of time you’d like to visit is largely dependent on what you would like to do and see.
 Most who come to Alaska will visit for 1-3 weeks.
 I do have a “One Week in Alaska” Roadtrip series that can be combined for longer trips: